ready4-dev/readyforwhatsnext/content/post/readyforwhatsnext.md

 - Develop the novel [ready4 framework](../../about-us/) that is the principal focus of this website; and
 - Apply that framework to developping a simulation model exploring the potential costs and impacts of a range of policy options for improving the resilience of children and young people in Victoria, Australia.

 The simulation model is a hybrid of systems dynamics (for modelling demographic change) and agent based (for modelling the behaviours and outcomes of individuals and households).
-To date, the project has achieved milestones that include development of a conceptual model, stakeholder consultations, creation of a synthetic dataset representative of Victorian households and the initial versions of the systems dynamics component of the model.
+To date, the project has achieved milestones that include development of a [conceptual model](https://dataverse.harvard.edu/file.xhtml?fileId=4419933&version=1.0), stakeholder consultations, creation of a synthetic dataset representative of Victorian households and the initial version of the [systems dynamics component of the model](https://dataverse.harvard.edu/file.xhtml?fileId=4419934&version=1.0).
 Remaining project milestones and public dissemination of project outputs is due for completion by the end of 2021.